 "Non-bank" financial intermediaries, especially investment and pension funds, have grown in importance (table).
 Their distressed loans have grown faster than those of banks (figure below).
+Moreover, within the Structure of Financial Sector, 2003-06 below).
 Moreover, within the non-bank sector, those belonging to banking groups have had to provision at a higher rate.
 While diversification benefits deserve to be preserved, concentration risks and regulatory arbitrage are a concern.
-The authorities recognize that risk-based consolidated supervision across financial institutions will need to keep pace with these developments.
+The authorities recognize that risk-based consolidated supervision